 To find someone to make decisions on your behalf.
-If you are not capable of making medical decision, we may disclose your health information in order to identify someone to make those decisions for you (called an "authorized representative" or "AR").
+If you are not capable of making medical decisions, we may disclose your health information in order to identify someone to make those decisions for you (called a "legally authorized representative" or "LAR").
 Before we disclose any information, we must determine that disclosure is in your best interests.